Generic selectors

 Ginza Tokyo’s Luxury Shopping District photo by Wayne Hsieh

 Ginza is Tokyo’s top shopping area, known for luxury shops, department stores, and fancy restaurants.
 It has both local and international brands.
-Visitors can find flagship stores, art galleries, and high-end places to eat.
+Visitors can find flagship stores, art galleries, and high-end places to eat, making it one of the most notable Japanese Landmarks.
 There are also events and exhibitions throughout the year.

 The buildings in Ginza mix modern and old designs.
 The area is lively, especially at night, attracting shoppers and visitors.
 Traditional shops selling souvenirs are also found here.
 Ginza is a key part of Tokyo that shows its elegance.